Excel Text: using the TEXT function to convert numbers into individually formatted text

 / Forward slash

-Find out how to insert any text into the format code below.
+In the next section, you can find out how to insert text into a format code.

-For example, if you want to add the word “meters” after the number so that Excel outputs “100 meters”, you can do so with the following code:
+For example, if you want to add the word “meter” after the number “100” so that Excel outputs “100 meter”, you can do so with the following code:

-You can also force Excel to write a number as a percentage without multiplying it by 100.
-For example, if you want to format the number 33 as “33%”, you would use the following code.
+You can also get Excel to write a number as a percentage without multiplying it by 100.
+For example, if you want to format the number 33 as “33%”, you can use the following code.

 =TEXT(33;“###\%”)